 Yes, sad but it’s a fact.
 Writers only get better by actually writing.
 Even if you just tackle a couple of essays then at least you will have started to develop a thinking process that will help you to set out arguments logically, utilise important quotes and time yourself against the clock.
 It will help you write faster as well – something that is a major problem for many students.
 With that said, let's get into how to write a Comparative next.

-Secondly, jump over to Sarah's (English study score X) advice on Compare the pair: Structuring a Reading and Comparing Essay where she delves into two different types of Comparative essay structures.
+Secondly, jump over to Sarah's (English study score 47) Compare the Pair: A Guide to Structuring a Reading and Comparing Essay post where she delves into two different types of Comparative essay structures.